meangrape/fdb-wiki/FoundationDB-Development-Setup.md

 systemctl start docker # start the docker daemon
 ```

 Additionally you need to give your user permissions to run docker containers.
 You can do this by adding your user to the group `docker` (on certain distributions, like CentOS 7, this group has a different name.
-For example on CentOS 7 you need to add your user to the group `dockerrot`).
+For example on CentOS 7 you need to add your user to the group `dockerroot`).
 You can do this by running the following command:

 ```
 sudo usermod -aG docker $USER